Indoqa/indoqa-react/packages/style-system/README.md

 export default theme
 ```

-* The interface `Theme` extends the interface `BaseTheme`.
+- The interface `Theme` extends the interface `BaseTheme`.
 This is important because all provided components are based on `BaseTheme`
   or extensions of it.
-* The implementation `theme` uses `baseTheme` properties or overrides them.
+- The implementation `theme` uses `baseTheme` properties or overrides them.

 ## Fela setup

+With react-router v6 syntax.

 ```typescript
 import {BaseCssProps, createFelaConfig, renderRebootCss} from '@indoqa/style-system' import {createRenderer} from 'fela'